Networks-Learning/token-audit/README.md

 # Auditing Pay-Per-Token in Large Language Models
-This repository contains the code for the paper ["Auditing Pay-Per-Token in Large Language Models"]() by Ander Artola Velasco, Stratis Tsirtsis, Nastaran Okati and Manuel Gomez-Rodriguez.
+This repository contains the code for the paper ["Auditing Pay-Per-Token in Large Language Models"]() by Ander Artola Velasco, Stratis Tsirtsis and Manuel Gomez-Rodriguez.

 ## Paper abstract